 Food security is an individual or community’s ability to access healthy, affordable and appropriate food.
 Food insecurity can therefore be defined as having limited or irregular access to safe and secure nutritional food from a non-emergency source.

-The Central West Gippsland PCP has achieved significant success in promoting individual and communities’ ability to access healthy, affordable and appropriate food in the Baw Baw LGA.
+The Central West Gippsland PCP (CWGPCP) has achieved significant success in promoting individual and communities’ ability to access healthy, affordable and appropriate food in the Baw Baw LGA.

 Baw Baw Food Security Coalition